Bishops in Flight: Exile and Displacement in Late Antiquity

 Hardcopies and e-book versions are now available here

-Hard copies will be available, but this book is also accessible via the University of California Press Luminos series
+Hard copies are available, but this book is also Open Access via the University of California Press Luminos series